Léna Bernstein

-Léna Bernstein (January 9 1906 – June 1932) was the first woman to fly across the Mediterranean Sea.
+Léna Bernstein (January 9, 1906 – June 1932) was the first woman to fly across the Mediterranean Sea.
 She also held flight records for women's endurance and flight distance.
-She was of russian-jewish descent.
+She was of Russian-Jewish descent.

-Flight Career
+Flight career

 Bernstein began her career attending the Civil Flight School in Aulnat.
 She began by flying a Potez VIII, before eventually she borrowed a Caudron C.109 from aviator Maurice Finat.

-On August 20th, 1929, she set her first record, making the longest straight-line flight, crossing the Mediterranean Sea, with a distance of 2268 km.
+On August 20, 1929, she set her first record, making the longest straight-line flight, crossing the Mediterranean Sea, with a distance of 2268 km.

-In May of 1930, she set the record for women's flight endurance with a flight that lasted 35 hours and 45 minutes.
+In May 1930, she set the record for women's flight endurance with a flight that lasted 35 hours and 45 minutes.
 She used her Farman F192 for the record flight.
 This was also the global endurance record for a solo pilot, beating the previous record-holder, Charles Lindbergh.
 Maryse Bastié would surpass her record in September of that year.

 In December, she was forced to make an emergency landing at Baghdad after being caught in a sandstorm.
 Because the airfield was not lit, along with bad conditions, her plane was damaged during landing.
-This forced her and her accompanying engineer, Mr. Guitton, to return to france and cancel their planned flight to the far east.
+This forced her and her accompanying engineer, Mr. Guitton, to return to France and cancel their planned flight to the far east.

 Death

 In 1932, she made an emergency landing in Biskra due to a storm.
-On June 6th 1932, she left her hotel.
+On June 6, 1932, she left her hotel.
 Three days later, her body was found.
 Her cause of death is unknown.